praekelt/django-likes/README.rst

 ============
 **Django app providing view interface to django-secretballot.**

-This app utilizes _django-secretballot http://pypi.python.org/pypi/django-secretballot to provide Facebook or Google+1 style item liking of Django model objects.
+This app utilizes _django-secretballot: http://pypi.python.org/pypi/django-secretballot to provide Facebook or Google+1 style item liking of Django model objects.
 Authenticated or anonymous users are allowed to like any given object only once.

 .. contents:: Contents
     :depth: 5